 Although GA4 has been with us for some time, there are not many who have yet decided to take the step of migrating their data from Universal Analytics to Google’s new measurement system.

-Migrating to GA4 is a drastic change, for some it may seem like starting from scratch.
-New KPIs,another way of measuring and metrics that disappear as the, for many essential in their lives, rebound rate.
+Migrating to GA4 is a significant change, moving from a page-viewed and session-based measurement to an event-based one.
+New KPIs, another way of measuring and metrics that disappear as the, for many essential in their lives, rebound rate.

 Table of Contents

 Why does Google want us to move to GA4?

 To understand the evolution of Google Analytics we have to go back to 2012, when Google decided that its classic Google Analytics no longer worked because it was excessively based on web technology and did not contemplate the revolution in all aspects that the increasing use of mobile phones supposed.

 That’s when he brought out Universal Analytics, which spent a couple of years in beta until becoming standard in 2014.
 The main difference was that it tried to unify user sessions between web and mobile through a user identifier, which was the first attempt at cross-device measurement (between websites and apps).